 There are literally tons of reasons to watch Orange is the New Black, a Netflix exclusive drama featuring the daily struggles of women inside a fictional women’s prison in upstate New York.

-We’ll leave the rest of the main storyline to your imagination, but lets just say that Piper isn’t as innocent, or weak as she first seems, and Alex may or may not end up being the loyal ex-girlfriend we’re led to believe initially!
+We’ll leave the rest of the main storyline to your imagination, but let us just say that Piper isn’t as innocent, or weak as she first seems, and Alex may or may not end up being the loyal ex-girlfriend we’re led to believe initially!

 This ground-breaking drama is a worthwhile way for both sexes to spend several lackadaisical hours in front of the television or computer monitor.